khadeeja123/nodejs_blog/README.md

-# node-crash-course
+# node-course
-Course files for the Node.js Crash Course tutorial series on The Net Ninja YouTube channel.
+Course files for the Node.js Course using NodeJS,exress,mongodb,mongoose and mongodb atlas